 Edwyn Collins: Gorgeous George Vinyl LP

-It's 25 years since the release of Gorgeous George, back in 1994, to a rather muted reception, including a one star review in The Guardian advising Edwyn to give up music.
+Gorgeous George was released back in 1994, to a rather muted reception, including a one star review in The Guardian advising Edwyn to give up music.

 The later success of the album was especially welcome as it was the first of his records to be self-produced by Edwyn and marked the beginning of a collaboration with young engineer, Seb Lewsley.